 Bradford pears trees that have recently been transplanted often experience transplant shock, leading to a host of potential problems, including leaf wilt, leaf scorch, yellowing leaves, and leaf rolling or curling.
 Wind can make leaf wilt and other problems worse.
 Don't assume you need to water a tree more just because it has brown leaves when its foliage would normally be green.

 In the case of Bradford pear leaves turning black (not yellow or brown), the cause may be fire blight disease, so called because it causes tree parts to turn black.

 Emerald cedar, or 'Emerald Green' arborvitae, commonly develops brown leaves in summer.
 This can be due to several factors, including insects, diseases, and even dog urine.
 Of course, the problem also can be simply due to drought.
 Brown leaves on the inner part of Emerald cedars are normal during fall and spring, but leaves turning brown at the outer tips of branches can indicate serious problems.

 Yellow or brown needles and branch dieback on Colorado Blue Spruce are commonly caused by two insects: aphids and the Cooley spruce gall adelgid.
 These problems also can result from infection by cytospora canker and various needle cast diseases.

 Needle drop on evergreens can be scary, but it's not necessarily fatal.
 In the case of dwarf Alberta spruce, the cause of needle drop often is lack of water or, conversely, too much water.
 Examine your tree's location to help determine which problem fits best.
-If the tree is planted in poorly draining soil, its roots may be sitting in too much water, and the solution may require moving the tree to a better location with permeable soil and plenty of sun.
+If the tree is planted in poorly draining soil, its roots may be sitting in too much water, and the solution may require moving the tree to a better location with permeable soil and plenty of sunlight.